Saturday, April 01, 2023

 Should You Sleep With a Walking Boot?

-It’s best to sleep with a walking boot when you are healing from an ankle fracture.
+It’s best to sleep with a walking boot when you are healing from an ankle break.
 This is because the boot will protect your ankle when you are unknowingly moving around at night.
-You can loosen the bootstraps slightly to help you sleep.
-Keep your leg elevated on pillows while wearing the boot to help reduce swelling.

-Ankle fractures can take 6-8 weeks to heal.
-After your ankle fracture heals, you will need physical therapy for at least a month to regain strength and improve balance.
 Thus, it will take 3 months minimum for you to recover from a broken ankle.
 Some fractures may take longer than others to heal, especially if they are largely comminuted/displaced.
-Certain factors like smoking can also slow down recovery.

-If you have a non-displaced ankle fracture that doesn’t require surgery, like in the case of a hairline stress fracture, your doctor may allow you to walk on the broken ankle in a cast boot as long as you can tolerate it.
-Your doctor will be closely monitoring your fracture with x-rays every 3-4 weeks to make sure the fracture is healing.
+If you have a non-displaced ankle fracture that doesn’t require surgery, like in the case of a hairline stress fracture, your physician may allow you to walk on the broken ankle in a cast boot as long as you can tolerate it.

 High-impact ankle fractures that extend into the joint can cause long-term complications such as arthritis, stiffness, and even nerve pain.
 You may notice occasional pain or discomfort while performing your activities.
 Pain may be worse the longer you are on your feet.